 Limited Withdrawal Offers may be advised to Investors by any means as determined by the Responsible Entity, including by publishing the Limited Withdrawal Offer on the Fund website or including information in the Fund's quarterly update.
-Ordinarily, Limited Withdrawal Offers will open in the month following the June or December quarter end, close in the second month following quarter end and be paid in the third month following quarter end.
+Ordinarily, Limited Withdrawal Offers will open at the end of January and at the end of July.
+They are open for approximately three weeks and are paid approximately two weeks after they have closed.